Help! How Do I Tell My Parents I'm Changing To A Psychology Degree

 3. Set Expextations

 Persuasion is about managing other’s expectations to trust in your judgment.
-At its core, it is simply about understanding and over-delivering on other’s expectations.
+At its core, it is simply about understanding and truthfully over-delivering on other’s expectations.

 Then set about proving to them your dedication to your chosen path by job shadowing, securing internships or volunteering at community NPOs.